TypesetterIO/typesetter/README.md

 as transparent as possible, some core items of the service are even configured in observers.

 Observers must implement the `Typesetterio\Typesetter\Contracts\Observer` interface.
-You may extend the `Typesetterio\Typesetter\Observer` abstract class so you don't have to define every interface method.
+You may extend the `Typesetterio\Typesetter\Observers\Observer` abstract class so you don't have to define every interface method.
 Then, you can override only the ones you want.

 Observers are ran in the order they are registered.